kmlprtsng/MvcGenericProjectTemplate/readme.md

 - Clone the project
 - Right click on the Project.Web and set that as your default project.
 - In the project seed a user is created by default with Logins: admin@yoursite.com\password!.
+- Create "C:\TestMailMessages" folder.
+Emails will be sent to this folder.
+To send email via the SMTP server please configure the settings in the web.config.

 ## Bower Settings
 The following two libraries have been installed